MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-call-data-connector.md

 ![SfB Cloud Voicemail](../../sfbserver2019/media/call-data-connector-plan-1.png)

-The server pushes both Quality of Experience (QoE) and Call Data Recording (CDR) data to the online service.
+The server pushes both Quality of Experience (QoE) and Call Detail Recording (CDR) data to the online service.

 The Call Analytics and CQD tools enable you to monitor the quality of calls and troubleshoot connection problems with Microsoft Teams and Skype for Business services as follows: